emqx/emqx-docs/en_US/advanced/system-topic.md

 {% endemqxee %}

 Most of the data of the $SYS topic in EMQX Broker can be obtained through other method with lower Couplings.
-The device online and offline status can be obtained through [Webhook](./webhook.md)), and the node and cluster status can be obtained through  [HTTP API - Statistics Metrics](./http-api.md#endpoint-metrics).
+The device online and offline status can be obtained through [Rule Engine](../rule/rule-create.md)), and the node and cluster status can be obtained through  [HTTP API - Statistics Metrics](./http-api.md#endpoint-metrics).

 :::